-Cheapest Ways To Build A House: 10 Tips For Building A House On A Budget
+Cheapest Ways To Build A House: 10 Tips For Affordable Home Building

-Erica Gellerman5-minute read
+Erica Gellerman7-minute read

-Simplify Your Home’s Design
+1. Simplify Your Home’s Design

-Hire An Experienced Home Builder
+3. Hire An Experienced Home Builder

 If you’re working with a home builder, hire an experienced one.
 While an experienced home builder might cost more than one with little to no experience, you’ll likely make up the cost during the building process.

-Save Costs By Becoming A General Contractor
+4. Save Costs By Becoming A General Contractor

 Acting as your own contractor is one way that you can save on costs.
 If you’re able to do a lot of the work yourself, this can be one of the cheapest ways to build a house.